Hotsheetiq/chat-5.0-review-ai-chat/REQUEST_HISTORY.md

 log #042 – July 28, 2025
 📝 Request: show me the constraint list
 ✅ Resolution: CONSTRAINT LIST DISPLAY: Showing user complete constraint protection system from CONSTRAINTS.md including automatic logging, ElevenLabs TTS, property backup system, and flag system protections

+log #043 – July 28, 2025
+📝 Request: create a link from the dashboard to the constraint list. when the constraints are added they should be time and date stamped
+✅ Resolution: CONSTRAINT DASHBOARD INTEGRATION: Creating dashboard link to constraint list with timestamp functionality for new constraint additions